ta3ag/lbd/docs/BackendTutorial/source/lld.rst

 and Generating code" in compiler.
 LLD will do Passes/Optimization and call your lld backend hook function "applyRelocation()" (define in Cpu0TargetRelocationHandler.cpp) to finish the address binding in linker stage.
-Base on this understanding, we believe the "applyRelocation()" is at the step of Generate output file rather than Passes/Optimization even LLD web document didn't indicate this.
+Based on this understanding, we believe the "applyRelocation()" is at the step of Generate output file rather than Passes/Optimization even LLD web document didn't indicate this.